Greenish schiffornis

-The greenish schiffornis (Schiffornis virescens)is a species of bird in the family Tityridae, the tityras, becards, and allies.
+The greenish schiffornis (Schiffornis virescens) is a species of bird in the family Tityridae, the tityras, becards, and allies.
 It is found in Argentina, Brazil, and Paraguay.

 Taxonomy and systematics

-The greenish schiffornis was originally described as Ptilochloris viriscens.
+The greenish schiffornis was originally described as Ptilochloris virescens.
 It was later reassigned to genus Schiffornis when it was realized that it was the same species as Schiffornis unicolor that Bonaparte described when he erected the genus in 1854.
 It retained the specific epithet unicolor into the early twentieth century.
 For much of the twentieth century Schiffornis was placed in the manakin family Pipridae and its species were called manakins.
 Several early twenty-first century studies confirmed the placement of Schiffornis in Tityridae and taxonomic systems made the reassignment.